apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel-Hamas war: Israel’s humanitarian pauses in Gaza, explained**
+**30 Products I Wish Everyone Knew About**

-You can read more about it [here](https://www.vox.com/world-politics/2023/11/11/23956555/israel-hamas-war-gaza-humanitarian-pauses-explained-hospitals-shifa).
+You can read more about it [here](https://www.buzzfeed.com/bekoconnell/products-wish-everyone-knew-about-an).

 ## Requirements
 - Python 3.8